Persuading the People: Presidential Campaigns

 Many other technologies have revolutionized presidential campaigns.
 Radio became common in the 1920s, and it was radio that enabled candidates to reach more Americans than ever before.
 As a result, American men and women from all walks of life were better informed and subsequently began voting in record numbers.
 In the following decade TVs were introduced to American living rooms.
 In 1952 Dwight Eisenhower became the first candidate to exploit this new technology by appealing to voters in a series of 20-second commercials that showed Eisenhower answering questions posed by citizens on the street.
 Though many idolized the war hero, these TV ads demonstrated Eisenhower’s ability to communicate easily with ordinary people.
 TV enabled candidates to not only spread their messages in commercials, but to also demonstrate their debate skills.
 Millions of Americans watched Richard Nixon debate John F. Kennedy in 1960, but the new technology produced a surprising result.
 TV viewers were convinced that the young, handsome Kennedy had outperformed the pale and weary-looking Nixon, but those who had listened to the debate on the radio disagreed.
 Without the visual images informing their opinions, radio listeners were able to focus solely on the debate itself, and the radio listeners were confident that Nixon had outshined Kennedy.

 TV remains a powerful force for reaching voters.
 Candidates exploit free air time as the news media covers party conventions, debates, and stories about the campaign trail.
 Candidates also pour millions of dollars into slick, customized ads that not only promote their message, but also condemn or satirize an opponent.
 Beyond the box of TV lies the wonderland of the Internet, which transmits up-to-the-minute poll numbers to our smart phones in the speed of light.
 Increasing access to computers and Wi-Fi connections has crowned the Internet as another vital resource in spreading information, raising money, and rallying voters.
 Hillary Clinton actually launched her presidential bid in 2008 with an Internet video message.
 A new technological trend also initiated in 2008 was the creation of pages on the social network Facebook as well as personal campaign websites to relate extensive information about the presidential hopefuls’ backgrounds, policies, and goals.
 On campaign websites supporters chat with each other, donate money to the campaign, and purchase campaign t-shirts and bumper stickers from the online store.
-In 2016 the social networking messaging service Twitter has played a pivotal role in the campaign rhetoric as candidates and their surrogates use it to not only share quick news of their own events and policy initiatives, but to also tweet their personal reactions to opponents’ interviews and campaign ads as soon as they are released.
+In 2016 and now in 2019, the social networking messaging service Twitter is playing a pivotal role in the campaign rhetoric as candidates and their surrogates use it to not only share quick news of their own events and policy initiatives, but to also tweet their personal reactions to opponents’ interviews and campaign ads as soon as they are released.

 Fact or Fiction: Casting a Critical Eye on Campaigns